netplexflix/Missing-Trailer-Downloader-For-Plex/README.md

 - **DOWNLOAD_TRAILERS:** `true` will download the missing trailers. `false` will simply list them.
 - **PREFERRED_LANGUAGE:** Default: `original`.
 When set to another language (eg: `french` or `german`), yt-dlp will attempt to download a trailer in that language
 - **SHOW_YT_DLP_PROGRESS:** Can be set to `true` for debugging.
+- **MAP_PATH:** Default `false`.
+Set to `true` if you need PATH_MAPPINGS in case of NAS storage for example.
+- **PATH_MAPPINGS:** Used to map paths: eg: If Plex looks for your movies in "/media/movies" and this directory is mapped on your computer as "P:/media/movies" you can map as followed: "/media": "P:/media"

 ---
 ## 🚀 Usage - Running the Script